 1The Global Financial Development report for 2014, by the World Bank (2013), is the second report that focuses on the relevance of financial inclusion.
 It offers an overview of financial inclusion status and problems based on new evidence about financial sector policy.
 The Maya Declaration is another example that evidences the importance of financial inclusion.
 It consists of a set of measurable commitments by developing countries' governments to enhance financial inclusion.
 There are more than 90 countries in the agreement and they represent more than 75 per cent of the unbanked population.
 Finally, the G20 also express its interest in promoting financial inclusion in non-G20 countries through the Global Partnership for Financial Inclusion (GPFI).
-This platform, officially launched in Seoul in 2010, recognizes financial inclusion Action Plan.
+This platform, officially launched in Seoul in 2010, recognizes financial inclusion as one of the main pillars of the global development agenda endorsed in its Financial Inclusion Action Plan.